1800s

 • Following Bright – early followers who extended Bright’s findings and contributed to wider appreciation of renal disease

-In the 1870s it first became possible to assess blood pressure in a clinically meaningful way, led by the work of Akbar Mohamed, also from Guy’s Hospital
+In the 1870s it first became possible to assess blood pressure in a clinically meaningful way, led by the work of Akbar Mohamed, also from Guy’s Hospital.

-Last Updated on January 7, 2025 by neilturn
+Last Updated on December 4, 2025 by neilturn